Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 INFO  [alembic.autogenerate.compare] Detected added table 'book' Generating /Users/user_name/Documents/hello-books-api/migrations/versions/bf0d3269e52e_adds_book_model.py ...  done
 ```
-where an `INFO` line calls out the detected change, followed by a final line describing where the new migration file is being created.
+where an `INFO` line calls out the detected change, followed by a final line describing where the new migration file was created.

 If we haven't made any changes to our models that require the database to be modified, or if some other issue is preventing the migration tool from seeing changes, we will often see an `INFO` message at the end of the output stating  `"No changes in schema detected"`: